What is a Retainer Fee, and How to Create a Retainer Agreement

-When the retainer fee is paid, the funds go into a specific retainer account.
+When you pay a retainer fee, the funds go into a specific retainer account.
 They remain there until the services have been fully delivered.
 Until then, it is considered to be an unearned retainer fee.

-If the legal service provided to the client does not meet the amount of hours agreed in the retainer, the unused portion is returned to the client.
+If the legal service provided by the law firm to the client does not meet the amount of hours agreed in the retainer, the unused portion is returned to the client.
 This is a fair practice to ensure the final charge is equal to the services rendered.
 At the end of a transaction, the retainer account should be cleared out.

 It is essential to recognize that if the services provided go above and beyond the retainer fees, the client may have to pay an additional fee equivalent to the extra service.

 Anyone who is rendering services to a client can consider insisting upon a retainer fee and agreement.
 Since it outlines the expected services and payments to be exchanged, a retainers fee agreement can protect all parties involved.
 They also clearly lay out expectations, so everyone understands what is being agreed upon.

 Some freelancers choose to lay out their retainer fees on a case-by-case basis.
 For certain types of projects that require a lot of upfront work, retainer fees are better than hourly billing..
 Any services completed beyond the retainer fee should be billed out at a per hour rate, for which payment is delivered after the services have been rendered.

 Not every client needs to have a lawyer on retainer.
 Companies or individuals who are likely to need regular legal work may want to consider having a lawyer on retainer.
 When a client has a lawyer on retainer, they pay a nominal fee to use their lawyer's services regularly.
 This is usually for a client who has a lot of casework but cannot hire a lawyer full time.